-The first thing you'll need is the Lighting Analysis Plugin on Autodesk App Store.
-The plugin will only work with Revit 2014 and later.
+The first thing you’ll need is the Insight 360 plugin for Revit.
+The plugin will only work with Revit 2016 and later.

 The results of the analyses is determined by the sun settings.
 To run a study for a whole day, select single day solar study, and check the sunrise to sunset box.